War in Abkhazia (1992–1993): Russia's role in the conflict

-In October 1992, the Abkhaz side violated the previous ceasefire agreement and launched an offensive on Gagra.
+In October 1992, the Abkhaz side violated the 3 September ceasefire agreement and launched an offensive on Gagra.
 The Georgian government saw the role of resolution passed by the Russia's parliament in resuming the conflict, and blamed "reactionary forces" in Russia for encouraging the Abkhaz offensive.
+The Russian Supreme Soviet, utilizing the Soviet-era provisions in the Russian constitution which still vested it with the ultimate authority in the foreign and security policy, ordered Yeltsin to conduct a new round of negotiations on 25 September, effectively repudiating the previous ceasefire agreement and opening the way for the separatists to launch a new offensive.
 The action, in which Russian commanders were suspected to have aided to the attackers, also resulted in a significant deterioration of the Georgian-Russian relations.
 Previously, the Russian military offered protection to the retreating Abkhaz detachments during the summer 1992 Georgian offensive.
 In November 1992, the Russian Air Force conducted heavy air strikes against the villages and towns in Abkhazia predominantly populated by Georgians.
 In response, the Georgian Defense Ministry accused Russia for the first time in public of preparing a war against Georgia in Abkhazia.
 This led to the Georgian attacks on targets under Russian and Abkhaz control and the retaliation from the Russian forces.

 Russia's attitude began to tilt further to the Abkhaz side, after a Russian MI-8 helicopter (reportedly carrying humanitarian aid) was brought down by Georgian forces on 27 October, which triggered retaliation from Russian forces.
 On 14 December 1992, the Russian military suffered the loss of another military helicopter, carrying evacuees from Tkvarcheli, with reports of 52 to 64 resulting deaths (including 25 children).
 Although Georgian authorities denied any responsibility, many believed the helicopter was shot down by the Georgian forces.
 On 16 December, the government of Georgia requested the Russians to evacuate their nationals from Abkhazia via other routes, foremost the Black Sea, but also to limit the number of missions flown from Gudauta, the main Russian air base in the area.
-However, this incident "raised the level of general malevolence in the war and catalyzed more concerted Russian military intervention on the Abkhaz side."
+Georgia claimed that Russia used the humanitarian airlift as a pretext to send equipment and mercenaries to the Abkhaz side, and protested the frequent violations of Georgian airspace by Russian planes.
+This incident "raised the level of general malevolence in the war and catalyzed more concerted Russian military intervention on the Abkhaz side."
 The town of Tkvarcheli had been besieged by Georgian forces and its population (mostly Abkhaz, Georgians and Russians) suffered a severe humanitarian crisis.
 Russian military helicopters supplied the city with food and medicine and mobilized Russian-trained fighters to defend the city.